lilaq-project/lilaq-project.github.io/docs/tutorials/03-axis.md

 ## Scales

-The scaling of an axes is crucial to how your data is presented.
+The scaling of an axes is crucial to how data is presented.
 By default, _linear_ scaling is used,  mapping the data coordinates _proportionally_ to document coordinates.
-The scale can be changed with the parameters <Crossref target="diagram#xscale" /> and <Crossref target="diagram#yscale" /> for the two main axes.
-Other common scalings are logarithmic (`"log"`) and symmetric logarithm (`"symlog"`)
+The scale can be changed with the parameters <Crossref target="diagram#xscale" /> and <Crossref target="diagram#yscale" /> for the two main axes (or <Crossref target="axis#scale" /> in general).
+Other common scalings are logarithmic (`"log"`) and symmetric logarithm (`"symlog"`).
 ```example
 #lq.diagram(
   xlim: (1, 100),